How does the royal family make its money?

 Queen Elizabeth II and the British royal family have multiple sources of income, but they're still not as rich as you might expect.

-Media reports have estimated the Queen's personal fortune is worth up to $470 million.
+Media reports have estimated the Queen's personal fortune is worth up to £360 million ($470 million).
 That's a nice chunk of change, but over 320 Brits are richer, according to the Sunday Times.

 The Queen and the heir to her throne, Prince Charles, receive most of their income from the government and their private estates.
 Millions trickle down to the rest of the family, including Prince William and his wife Catherine, the Duchess of Cambridge.
 Prince Harry, who will wed American actress Meghan Markle on May 19, also receives royal funds.